Woodlawn station (IRT Jerome Avenue Line): Later years

 The 1991 death of John McNalley at the station triggered an investigation into whether it could have been prevented.
 McNalley, in his 50s, had been reported as having difficulties as the train passed the Burnside Avenue station, six stops south.
 The train continued north; transit police were notified of the situation at Fordham Road.
 By the time paramedics were able to reach McNalley he had died from cardiac arrest.
 Transit police officers claimed that their calls to the Metropolitan Transportation Authority command center urging the train to be stopped were ignored.
 Their union president called for police to be given the authority to order a train stopped in an emergency.

 In the mid-2000s, the station was renovated, as were others on the line.
 The second story was added above the mezzanine.
 Inside, the newsstand was restored.
 The station was listed on the National Register of Historic Places after it was renovated.

 Albright's work was installed in two stages.
 Albright, a Queens College graduate and city native who has been commissioned to do several public artworks in the city, is primarily a painter and muralist who focuses on everyday members of the community.
 Children at Play was her first work in glass, and she spent time at a Philadelphia glass fabricator to understand the process.
 She took much of her inspiration from watching her son and his friends play, and also visited the station's vicinity extensively.

+In July 2025, the MTA announced that it would install elevators at 12 stations, including the Woodlawn station, as part of its 2025–2029 capital program.
+The elevators would make the station fully compliant with the Americans with Disabilities Act of 1990.

 Station layout

 The station has two tracks, one center island platform and two disused side platforms extending south, ending a short distance north of 213th Street.
 The tracks end at bumper blocks at the north end of the platforms.
 The station was formerly set up as a Spanish solution with alighting passengers using the side platforms and boarding passengers using the island platform in a style similar to the other Bronx IRT terminals.
 Now all passengers use the island platform.
 The 4 stops here at all times.

-There are old style signs on the center platform built from the ground up.

 The station is located above Jerome Avenue just south of its oblique intersection with Bainbridge Avenue at that street's northern end.
 Woodlawn Cemetery is on the east side of the street, and its main entrance and gatehouse are a block to the north of the station.